 It results in a piano like sound that can be deceiving until you realize just one person is playing all those notes.
 Hearing an alternating bass line with accompaniment and a melody on top can boggle the ears and mind.

 If you aren’t sure if you know the technique, just check out this golden great from the rock band Kansas called Dust in the Wind and you’ll immediately recognize the sound of “Travis Picking.”

-These days, we’d never consider replacing any part of a vintage Brazilian Rosewood Martin D-28, but Merle Travis had no second thoughts.
-He had Paul Bigsby create a brand new neck for his main acoustic and used the axe for the majority of his career anytime the muse called for a flat top box.
+These days, we’d never consider replacing any part of a vintage Brazilian Rosewood Martin D-28, but Merle Travis had no second thoughts (it wasn't vintage at the time).
+He had Paul Bigsby create a brand new neck for his main acoustic and used the axe for the majority of his career any time the muse called for a flat top box.
 This iconic headstock might seem familiar to you…

 Bigsby was producing the first solid body electric guitars in the 1940’s.
 This pre-dates Fender by a stretch.
 Merle Travis loved their guitars so much he actually bought the third “Bigsby Birdseye Maple Solid Body Electric Guitar” from Paul Bigsby in 1949.

 The first Bigsby Solid Body guitars were numbered sequentially.
 While Merle had #3, the fourth one built is also famous in the guitar world.
 Of the 23 built, most have been accounted for, but #4 has a special place in history for not having verifiable documentation from a previous owner.

 It was auctioned off in 2012 for a hefty price tag of $266,000 and has landed its indelible place in history of old school guitars.